-TWIA is prohibited from paying excess losses from a catastrophe year with premium and other revenue earned or reserves available or accrued in subsequent years.
+TWIA is prohibited from purchasing reinsurance from an insurer or broker that provides the catastrophe modeling TWIA uses to determine the probable maximum loss or make rate decisions.
 Texas Insurance Code also requires TWIA's purchase of reinsurance above its minimum required funding level (1 in 100 probable maximum loss) be paid for by an assessment on member companies.

-- TWIA has access to \$4.03 billion for the 2021 hurricane season - The total balance of the CRTF is \$179 million - Funding consists of premiums, the CRTF, public securities, company assessments, and reinsurance - Statute prohibits TWIA from paying policyholder losses from a catastrophe year with premium and other revenue earned or reserves available or accrued in subsequent years - Class 1 public securities can be issued pre-event or postevent by statute - Reinsurance purchased above the minimum required funding level is repaid by member company assessments
+- TWIA has access to \$4.236 billion for the 2022 hurricane season - The total balance of the CRTF is \$187 million - Funding consists of premiums, the CRTF, public securities, company assessments, and reinsurance - Statute prohibits TWIA from paying policyholder losses from a catastrophe year with premium and other revenue earned or reserves available or accrued in subsequent years - Class 1 public securities can be issued pre-event or postevent by statute - Reinsurance purchased above the minimum required funding level is repaid by member company assessments

-2021 Hurricane Season Funding
+2022 Hurricane Season Funding

-TWIA's 2021 catastrophe funding program, effective June 1, 2021 to May 31, 2022, provides access to \$4.03 billion in total funding, an amount which meets the statutory minimum funding requirement.
-The reinsurance program includes \$830 million of traditional reinsurance and \$1.1 billion in new and previously outstanding catastrophe bonds placed atop the \$2.1 billion of total statutory funding sources.
+TWIA's 2022 catastrophe funding program, effective June 1, 2022 to May 31, 2023, provides access to \$4.236 billion in total funding, an amount that meets the statutory minimum funding requirement.
+The reinsurance program includes \$936 million of traditional reinsurance and \$1.1 billion in new and previously outstanding catastrophe bonds placed atop the \$2.1 billion of total statutory funding sources.
 The traditional reinsurance program provides coverage on an aggregate basis, meaning multiple hurricane events would be covered under the same reinsurance program.
-TWIA did not contribute to the Catastrophe Reserve Trust Fund (CRTF) from net gains from operations in 2020, primarily reflecting losses from the active hurricane season.
-The current CRTF balance is \$179 million.
+The current CRTF balance is \$187 million.

-TWIA's funding for the 2021 hurricane season is illustrated by the chart below.
+TWIA's funding for the 2022 hurricane season is illustrated by the chart below.